DJStompZone/VideoProcessor/README.md

 `VideoProcessor` is a Python class designed to facilitate video processing tasks using FFmpeg.
 This class currently provides methods for extracting video and audio information, burning subtitles into videos, and concatenating multiple videos into a single file.

 ## Installation
 To use the `VideoProcessor` class, you need to have FFmpeg installed on your system.
-You can download FFmpeg from [here](https://ffmpeg.org/download.html).
+You can download FFmpeg [here](https://ffmpeg.org/download.html).

 ## Class Methods
 - `get_video_info()`: Extracts video information using ffprobe.